Tag: confess

 1) In Psalm 25:1-10, the psalms writes, “…in You I …”.
 How is your trust of/in God doing?

 2) In 1 John 1:5-10, confession is cornerstone of our release from sin.
-Confession is hard when we have to confess to , because it requires trust.
+Confession is hard when we have to to others, because it requires trust.
 When you confess to God, is it easy because you trust God, or is it easy because you think God is distant or not listening?

 3) What practices of confession do you follow?
 Are they enough?